AI-Assisted Scientific Assessment: A Case Study on Climate Change: The AI Environment

-An \emph{editor panel} provides a minimal text editor which accepts Markdown inputs for document formatting, and the inclusion of URLs for references.
+\paragraph{Editor} An \emph{editor panel} provides a text editor which accepts Markdown inputs for document formatting, and URL links for references.
 Edit actions can be manual or executed by AI.
 Edit instructions for AI are entered as document-level, or text span-level, feedback.
 The latter is triggered by text highlighting (cf. Figure~\ref{fig:editor-screenshot}).
-The same feedback mechanism (document or text span based) can be used to send messages to the human co-authors or inquire about the edit history of the relevant content.
+The same feedback mechanism (document or text span based) can be used to message human co-authors or inquire about the edit history of the relevant content.